awsdocs/amazon-personalize-developer-guide/doc_source/importing-users.md

     }]'
 ```

-## Importing users incrementally \(AWS SDKs\)<a name="importing-users-cli-sdk"></a>
+## Importing users individually \(AWS SDKs\)<a name="importing-users-sdk"></a>

 Add one or more users to your Users dataset with the [PutUsers](API_UBS_PutUsers.md) operation\.
+If a user with the same `userId` is already in your Users dataset, Amazon Personalize replaces it with the new one\.
 You can import up to 10 users with a single `PutUsers` call\.
 This section assumes that you have already created a Users dataset\.
 For information about creating datasets, see [Step 2: Creating a dataset and a schema](data-prep-creating-datasets.md)\.

- The following code shows how to add one or more users to your Users dataset with the AWS SDK for Python \(Boto3\) or the AWS SDK for Java 2\.x\.
+ The following code shows how to add one or more users to your Users dataset\.
+For each property name parameter, pass the field name from your schema in camel case\.
+For example, GENDER would be `gender` and MEMBERSHIP\_TYPE would be `membershipType`\.
+For each property value parameter, pass the data for the user\.

+For categorical string data, to include multiple categories for a single property separate each category with a pipe \(`|`\)\.
+For example `"Premium class|Legacy Member"`\.

 ------
 #### [ SDK for Python \(Boto3\) ]

-Replace `dataset arn` with the Amazon Resource Name \(ARN\) of your dataset and `user Id` with the ID of the user\.
-If a user with the same `userId` is already in your Users dataset, Amazon Personalize replaces it with the new one\.

-For `properties`, for each field in your Users dataset, replace the `propertyName` with the field name from your schema in camel case\.
-For example, GENDER would be `gender` and MEMBERSHIP\_TYPE would be `membershipType`\.
-Replace `user data` with the data for the user\.
-For categorical string data, to include multiple categories for a single property separate each category with a pipe \(`|`\)\.
-For example `\"Premium Class|Legacy Member\"`\.

 ```
 import boto3